lablup/mlperf/resnet/mxnet-22.04/README.md

 ## Running Multi-node
 **Please note that the uploaded code is NOT properly tested for multi-node, hence requires caution for those attempting to run the multinode benchmark.**

-`run_multinode.sh` populates multiple docker containers using `image_classification` in a same docker network and tries to emulate the multi-node configuration.
+`run_multinode.sh` populates multiple docker containers using `image_classification` image in a same docker network and emulates the multi-node configuration.
 First, build the image:
 ```
 docker build -t mlperf-nvidia:image_classification .